2423:full

 The Non-Breaking Space

-Many of you are familiar with the non-breaking space.
-It is very useful to keep strings of characters or words separated by spaces together, and prevent them from breaking over the end of a line.
+The non-breaking space is very useful to keep strings of characters or words separated by spaces together and prevent them from breaking over the end of a line.
 Examples include dates, e.g. “12 December 2016.”
 You can easily enter a non-breaking space by pressing Ctrl+Shift+Space.
 If you have Show/Hide ¶ on (press Ctrl+* to toggle), Word displays a non-breaking space as a degree symbol, °.

 The National Institute of Science & Technology check list, item #15, specifies a space between the numerical value and unit symbol, e.g. 100 kW.
 You should use a non-breaking space for this purpose.
 If you have a negative numerical value, e.g. −10 dBm, do not use a standard hyphen for the negative symbol, as the hyphen symbol will not ‘stick’ to the following number, and can be left at the end of a line, with the number on the next line.
 Instead, use a minus symbol, which is the same width as a plus symbol, and will stick to the following number.
 You can easily insert a minus symbol by typing its Unicode value, 2212, and then pressing Alt+X.